Magnetic nanodrug delivery in non-Newtonian blood flows: Results and discussion

-We note that different tissues may display different permeabilities, and recent experiments indicate effective permeability values of the order of 10$^{-6}$\,m/s or smaller in tumors~\cite{Lim20}.
-As shown in Figure~\ref{fig:flux_boundary}b, a decrease in the permeability in our model results in a consistent decrease of the particle flux.
+We note that different tissues may have different permeabilities, and recent experiments indicate effective permeability values of the order of 10$^{-6}$\,m/s or smaller in tumors~\cite{Lim20}.
+As shown in Figure~\ref{figure_change_kappa}, a decrease in the permeability in our model results in a consistent decrease of the particle flux.
+Also shown in Figure~\ref{figure_change_kappa} is a sensitivity analysis with respect to the physically meaningful value of the permeability, i.e., $\kappa=1\cdot10^{-6}$ m/s.
+Increasing or decreasing this reference value of the permeability by 10\% with respect the reference value $\kappa = 1\cdot10^{-6}$\,m/s generates a change in the particle flux of around 5\% at the end of the simulation ($t=8$ s).
+This demonstrates that the results are robust with respect to small changes to the value of vascular permeability.